A student can grow from preschool through a doctorate without leaving Greeley!

 Aims Community College

-Ranked by Wallet Hub as the best community college value in Colorado, Aims offers more than 160 degree programs on four campuses.
+Ranked by Wallet Hub as the best community college value in Colorado, Aims offers more than 160 degree programs on four campuses in this, its 50th year.

 The college, founded in 1967, delivers more than 4000 course offerings per year through daytime, evening, weekend and online classes.
 Aims students experience excellent transferability to four-year institutions.

-Aims recently opened a new physical education and recreation facility on its Greeley campus, and a new Public Safety Institute in Windsor.
+Aims opened a new physical education and recreation facility on its Greeley campus, and a new Public Safety Institute in Windsor within the past three years.
+A new Applied Technology and Trades Center opens in fall 2017.
 A key player in workforce development and training initiatives, Aims is also a member of the Northern Colorado Manufacturing Partnership.

 For over 28 years, IBMC College has provided career training and helped thousands of individuals find employment in their specific fields of study.
 IBMC College is nationally accredited by the Accrediting Council of Independent Colleges and Schools (ACICS).
 The college offers degree, diploma and certificate programs in Business, Computer Technology, Cosmetology, Dental Assisting, Healthcare, Massage, Personal Training and Paralegal Studies at locations throughout Colorado and southern Wyoming.